NREL/SOEP-QSS/README.md

 * The unit tests are in the `tst/QSS/unit` directory and can be built and run with the command `mak run`.

 ### Windows

+#### Note

+FMU support is not yet available on Windows.
+We will need binary compatibility with FMUs built by JModelica's pymodelica but on Windows that currently includes/uses a very old MinGW GCC compiler.
+If that can't be updated we would need to install that compiler and try to build FMIL and QSS with it: building QSS could be a challenge due to our use of C++11 features.
+Due to this and other challenges with Windows support QSS will build on Windows without FMU model support, allowing code-defined models to be run.

 FMIL:
 * You will need a build of the latest [FMI Library](http://www.jmodelica.org/FMILibrary).